aws/aws-cli/awscli/examples/ec2/describe-addresses.rst

       ]
   }

-This example describes describes the Elastic IP address with the allocation ID eipalloc-282d9641, which is associated with an instance in EC2-VPC.
+This example describes the Elastic IP address with the allocation ID ``eipalloc-282d9641``, which is associated with an instance in EC2-VPC.

 Command::